Whales, dolphins and seals

 Whales migrate along the eastern and western coastline of Tasmania.

-Southern right whales travel northward from subantarctic waters to the waters of the Southern Australia from June to September and return southward between September and late October.
+Southern right whales travel northward from subantarctic waters to the waters of Southern Australia from June to September and return southward between September and late October.

 Humpback whales travel northward to breeding areas off the coast of Queensland and Western Australia between May and July and return southward to their subantarctic feeding grounds between September and November.